NML's Investment in Tata Steel Minerals Canada

 Eventual production capacity is presently expected to total 6 million tonnes per year (“Mtpy”), comprised of 4.2 Mtpy of processed ore and 1.8 Mtpy of crushed and screened ore.
 There is potential to expand by developing additional resources, including from the Howse Deposit acquired by TSMC through related transactions in 2013 and 2015.

 The logistics chain involves ore haulage over four railways as shown in the map below.
-The KéRail spur line connects the operating sites to the main lines, comprised of Tshiuetin Rail Transportation (“TSH”) and the Québec North Shore and Labrador Railway (“QNS&L”), and, at the southern end of the system, haulage is completed on chemin de fer Arnaud (“CFA”) to planned stockpiling and shiploading facilities on the Pointe-Noire side of the Port of Sept-Îles, where TSMC and NML are investors in a new, deep-water, multi-user dock.
+The KéRail spur line connects the operating sites to the main lines, comprised of Tshiuetin Rail Transportation (“TSH”) and the Québec North Shore and Labrador Railway (“QNS&L”), and, at the southern end of the system, haulage is completed on chemin de fer Arnaud (“CFA”) to stockpiling and shiploading facilities on the Pointe-Noire side of the Port of Sept-Îles.

-The CFA line and land side facilities at Pointe-Noire were previously owned by Cliffs Natural Resources as part of its Canadian iron ore operations and, as announced in February 2016, are being acquired by the Québec Government through Investissement Québec and Société du Plan Nord.
+The CFA line and land side facilities at Pointe-Noire were previously owned by Cliffs Natural Resources as part of its Canadian iron ore operations and acquired by the Québec Government on March 8, 2016 through Investissement Québec and Société du Plan Nord.
+TSMC is working under an interim stockpiling and ship loading arrangement via Iron Ore Company of Canada’s terminal at Sept-Îles, but has also loaded DSO from a former Cliffs dock at Pointe-Noire.

 Historical and background information on the DSO Project can be found in the February 2011 DSO Feasibility Study Technical Report